Nigel Godrich: Side projects

-Godrich has produced most of the solo work by Radiohead singer Thom Yorke, including his albums The Eraser (2006), Tomorrow's Modern Boxes (2014) and Anima (2019).
+Godrich has produced most of the solo work by the Radiohead singer, Thom Yorke, including his albums The Eraser (2006), Tomorrow's Modern Boxes (2014) and Anima (2019).
 Yorke credits Godrich with helping edit his work, identifying which parts need improvement and which have potential.
 He gave the example of the Eraser song "Black Swan", which originally was "a six-minute load of crap, except for this one juicy bit, and [Godrich] goes past and goes, 'That bit.
 Fuck the rest.'
 Usually it's something like that."

-Godrich said: "When we were in a room when it's with Radiohead ...
-I'm trying to manage a relationship between [Yorke] and the band and it's me butting heads with him and trying to work on behalf of the band.
-As soon as he and I were alone, we found that the dynamic was completely different, we were pulling in the same direction and it was incredibly productive."
+Godrich said that working with Yorke alone was more straightforward than with Radiohead, as he did not have to manage the relationship between Yorke and the other band members.
+On The Eraser, he and Yorke were able to "pull in the same direction".

 In 2009, to perform songs from The Eraser, Godrich and Yorke formed Atoms for Peace, with Godrich on guitar, keyboards and synthesisers.
 The band also includes the bassist Flea of the Red Hot Chili Peppers, the drummer Joey Waronker of Beck and R.E.M., and the percussionist Mauro Refosco of Forro in the Dark.
 Their debut album, Amok, produced by Godrich, was released in 2013, followed by a tour of Europe, the US and Japan.
-Godrich engineered Junun (2015), an album by the Radiohead guitarist Jonny Greenwood, the Israeli composer Shye Ben Tzur and the Indian ensemble the Rajasthan Express, recorded at Mehrangarh Fort in Rajasthan, India.
+Godrich engineered Junun, a 2015 album by the Radiohead guitarist Jonny Greenwood, the Israeli composer Shye Ben Tzur and the Indian ensemble the Rajasthan Express, recorded at Mehrangarh Fort in Rajasthan, India.

 Godrich produced A Light for Attracting Attention (2022), the debut album by the Smile, a band comprising Yorke, Greenwood and the drummer Tom Skinner.
 The Guardian critic Alexis Petridis said the Smile "sound like a simultaneously more skeletal and knottier version of Radiohead", exploring more progressive rock influences with unusual time signatures, complex riffs and "hard-driving" motorik psychedelia.
+Godrich mixed Jarak Qaribak, a 2023 album by Greenwood and the Israeli rock musician Dudu Tasaa.